ethereum/go-ethereum/docs/_rpc/server.md

 ## RPC

-[RPC (Remote Procedure Calls)][rpc] are programs that execute a procedure in an address space other than their own.
+[RPC (Remote Procedure Calls)][rpc] are communication mechanisms that enable programs to execute a procedure in an address space other than their own.
 Address spaces can be separate processes on a single machine or different machines.
 RPC is a client-server interaction where a client sends a request that includes a payload that invokes some method in the server and returns the result in a response to the client.
 The RPC has to be implemented using some transport system - for Geth this transport system can be IPC, HTTP or Websockets.
-These are individually enabled using command line flags when Geth is started.
+HTTP and Websockets are individually enabled using command line flags when Geth is started (IPC is enabled by default).

 Regardless of the transport protocol, the RPC address determines whether the RPC methods are accessible from the local machine or from other machines on the same network.
 The default